Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 “Because we can’t,” Jiang Cheng spat out.

 Jiang Yanli ignored his input.
 “But your absence has caused a lot of troubles to our sect,” she continued placatingly.
 “People have been talking.
 You haven’t been seen publicly in almost a year, and those who did see you have so little good to say.
-If they do not see you with us, if they imagine that you fell from under our protection, or that A-Cheng fell from yours…”
+If they don’t see you with us, if they imagine that you fell from under our protection, or that A-Cheng fell from yours…”

 Wei Wuxian needn’t hear her say more to understand what she meant.